marilyne-linkurious/documentation/content/user/content/visualization/index.md

 edge.
 Companies are linked to markets by the `HAS_MARKET` edge.

-In order to follow this manual, we suggest you to [download and install the dataset](http://linkurio.us/public/crunchbase-sfbay.db.zip).
+In order to follow this manual, we suggest you
+[download and install the dataset](http://linkurio.us/public/crunchbase-sfbay.db.zip).
 Extract the archive and put its content in the folder `[YOUR_NEO4J_FOLDER]/data/graph.db`.